sabre-io/sabre.io/source/event/promise.md

     class MultiHttp {

-        function addRequest($method, $url, $body);
+        function addRequest($method, $url, $body): Promise;
-        function wait();

     }

 Conceptually this client works as follows:

-1. We perform new HTTP requests with the `addRequest` method,
+1. We perform new HTTP requests with the `addRequest` method.
-2. When we are completely done, we can call the `wait` method, which causes the client to simply wait until all the still outstanding requests have completed.

-The developer of the `MultiHttp` client can use Promises to handle asynchronous results.
+2. This method returns a Promise object.
+3. The Promise object is initially pending, but later on it will have the result of the operation.

 This is an example of how our example would work: